roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  Wow, oh wow, I said to Heather, aching to fuck her, so turned on by what she did.
 Heather wasn't blushing, she was proud of being a slut -- she really did love sex, as she told me.

  So I had to know, and I asked if she'd tell me the first time she got it on with another girl.
 Heather pointedly told me news I didn't know -- that she and Jill fucked each other the past year, when they were freshman.
 I wanted details.
 Heather giggled at me, telling me I was "silly," but she told me anyway.
 They were in the community showers together, one nameless morning, and realized each girl was checking out the other girl's body in the shower.
 A couple days later they were eating dinner with a group in the dorm cafeteria, until just Heather and Jill were left there.
 They went back to Jill's dorm room, just talking and hanging out, then it just sort of happened.
 Experimenting like college kids are known to do, they began kissing lightly, making out, then fondling each other's tits and butts through their clothing.
 Heather said, Jill said something like, "I'm not gay but if you want, we can fuck each other, I've never done it with a girl."
 Heather was so turned on, she said she definitely wanted to try it.
 So they stripped, eat each other's pussies, and used Jill's dildos on each other.
 And Heather and Jill were hooked on it, fucking each other time to time that year, and deciding to live together as roommates their sophomore year so they could fuck each other regularly.
-Report_Story #5